Research Overview

 Research on tabletop role-playing games is most commonly situated within the broader field of Game Studies, which examines interactive systems, player agency, and collaborative narrative construction.
 Much of this scholarship focuses on identity, improvisation, and emergent storytelling within small-group play.

-This initiative operates within that scholarly landscape while focusing on a structural dimension that has received comparatively limited formal treatment: the conditions under which narrative judgment remains human as systems scale in concurrency, persistence, and complexity.
+This initiative operates within that scholarly landscape while focusing on a structural dimension that has received comparatively limited formal treatment: how human participants sustain interpretive authority and exercise narrative judgment as systems scale in participant count, persistence, and interaction complexity.

 The present phase of work is organized around experimental design, replicable baselines, and phased programmatic development.

-Narrative Governance, as introduced above, functions here as a working framework for examining the structural conditions under which interpretive authority remains human within system-mediated environments.
+Narrative Governance functions here as a working framework for examining how human participants interpret intent, exercise judgment, and construct shared meaning within system-mediated environments.

 Phase I experimentation is conducted through a proof-of-concept research instrument referred to as Universal Initiative (UI).
-UI is a concurrent and perception-gated framework designed to operationalize the structural hypothesis outlined above.
+UI is a perception-gated framework designed to enable controlled variation across multiple structural dimensions.

-Rather than sequencing participation through traditional turn order, UI structures interaction around shared action windows in which participants act concurrently within a common world state.
+Rather than relying solely on traditional sequential turn order, UI structures interaction around shared action windows in which participants act within a common world state.
 Resolution occurs at defined structural boundaries.
-This configuration allows systems to assume responsibility for state persistence, temporal coordination, and visibility distribution while preserving human authority over interpretive judgment and narrative closure.

 UI is not presented as a finalized system, but as experimental infrastructure.
-Its purpose is to generate controlled conditions under which the redistribution of reality management can be observed, measured, and compared against traditional play baselines.
-By formalizing perception gating and concurrent action structures within a tabletop-scale environment, the instrument enables investigation into participation distribution, perceived agency, and interpretive load under scale.
+Its purpose is to generate controlled conditions under which structural variables can be systematically adjusted, observed, and compared against traditional play baselines.

 As a laboratory framework, UI is intended to remain adaptable.
 Iterative refinement is guided by experimental findings rather than product objectives, ensuring alignment between theoretical claims and observable structural behavior.